lukasgeis/negative_edge_weights/README.md

-    -r <rounds-per-edge>        Carry out m * rounds_per_edge MCMC update steps; if rounds_per_edge is negative, iterate over all edges in random order and set to smallest weight possible [default: 1] -t <type>                   The primitive type of edge weights: can be any signed integer or float [default: f64] --check                     Run additional NegativeCycleDetector checks before and after the MCMC --bftest                    Cross-Check decisions by dijkstra with the naive version using Bellman-Ford -s <seed>                   Optional starting seed for the RNG
+    -r <rounds-per-edge>        Carry out m * rounds_per_edge MCMC update steps; if rounds_per_edge is negative, iterate over all edges in random order and set to smallest weight possible [default: 1] -t <type>                   The primitive type of edge weights: can be any signed integer or float [default: f64] --bidir                     Use a bidirectional search instead of the normal dijkstra one --check                     Run additional NegativeCycleDetector checks before and after the MCMC --bftest                    Cross-Check decisions by dijkstra with the naive version using Bellman-Ford -s <seed>                   Optional starting seed for the RNG